-Cetirizine (Includes PediaCare Children's 24-Hour Allergy) ↔ Alcohol
+Cetirizine (applies to PediaCare Children's 24-Hour Allergy) alcohol

 Alcohol should be avoided when using cetirizine, and some other antihistamines.
 Cetirizine may produce drowsiness that may be increase by the use of alcohol, sedatives and tranquilizers.

-Cetirizine (Includes PediaCare Children's 24-Hour Allergy) ↔ Renal/Liver Disease
+Cetirizine (applies to PediaCare Children's 24-Hour Allergy) renal/liver disease

 Cetirizine is eliminated primarily by the kidney but also undergoes metabolism in the liver to some extent.
 Patients with renal and/or liver disease may be at greater risk for adverse effects from cetirizine due to decreased drug clearance.
 The manufacturer recommends an initial dosage of 5 mg once daily in patients 6 years of age and older with decreased renal function (CrCl <= 30 mL/min, including those on hemodialysis) and/or impaired hepatic function.
 Cetirizine should preferably not be used in children less than 6 years of age with renal and/or hepatic impairment because of the difficulty in reliably administering doses smaller than 2.5 mg (1/2 teaspoonful) and a lack of pharmacokinetic and safety data in this population.